susheeltandon/liveme-tools/docs/ffmpeg.md

-# ffmpeg Download Engine
+# Setting up ffmpeg

-**LiveMe Tools now by defaults uses only FFMPEG to download the streams.**

-You **MUST** have it previously installed on your computer for it to work.
+You **must** have ffmpeg installed on your computer to enable downloading broadcasts.

 ### Linux Users

 You can obtain the latest version from the repository for your distribution.

 ### macOS Users